 Some of this research has focused on a plant defensin known as RsAFP2, which is found in radishes.
-Defensins are simply proteins found animals and plants that have antimicrobial qualities.
-Plants are threatened by fungal pathogens just like we are, and the antifungals that they use to protect themselves often work for us too.
+Defensins are simply proteins found in animals and plants that have antimicrobial qualities.
+Plants are regularly threatened by fungal pathogens, just like we are, and the antifungals that they use to protect themselves often work for us too.

 So what exactly does this antifungal protein do when it meets a fungus like Candida?
 According to a Belgian research team in 2009, “antifungal protein 2 (RsAFP2) from radish induces apoptosis [cell death] … in the human pathogen Candida Albicans.”
 Another research team in 2012 discovered the reason for this – RsAFP2 interacts with the Candida Albicans cell wall, damaging it and effectively destroying the cell.

 It has also been shown that this particular antifungal protein acts to prevent Candida’s transition from its yeast form to its more virulent fungal form.
-This is a very useful property.
+This is a very useful property, and one of the reasons that Candida albicans is just a difficult opponent.
 When Candida morphs into its fungal form it grows hyphae which enable it to spread along your digestive tract much more rapidly.
 Any compound that prevents it from doing so will help to slow down the spread of a Candida overgrowth.